Disruption and recovery of the US domestic airline networks during the COVID-19 pandemic: Measurements of network structure for individual airlines

 In this section, we show the evolution of the measurements for the network structure of individual airlines (Figs~\ref{fig:Nodes_16}-\ref{fig:ASS_16}).
 In the same way as in Fig.~\ref{fig:entire_network}, the gray curves represent the number of new COVID-19 cases per day in the US, and the orange curves represent the seven-day moving average of each measurement.
 The dotted line indicates the declaration of a national emergency on March 13, 2020.

 We summarize some notable characteristics for individual airlines.
 First, as we already pointed out, Southwest has a unique evolution pattern.
 That is, the number of nodes does not change after the declaration of a national emergency and then increases (Fig.~\ref{fig:Nodes_16}j).
 The number of edges decreases slightly but then increases (Fig.~\ref{fig:Edges_16}j).
 In other words, among the 16 airlines, only Southwest expanded its network during the pandemic.
 Next, we can see that Allegiant had already been frequently changing its network structure before the pandemic.
 All indicators are highly variable over the entire period.
 In addition, Endeavor recovers its number of nodes early and number of edges around July 2021 (Fig.~\ref{fig:Nodes_16}k and Fig.~\ref{fig:Edges_16}k), but the clustering coefficient drops significantly compared to the pre-pandemic period (Fig.~\ref{fig:CLU_16}k), suggesting that the network changes to one with many direct connections with few detours.
 Furthermore, we see that some airlines increase their weekly fluctuations after the pandemic.
 For example, when we examine the number of edges, they are particularly pronounced for LCCs and RCs (Fig.~\ref{fig:Edges_16}).
 This suggests that these airlines became more sensitive to daily demand fluctuations and changed their network accordingly.
-Finally, we notice that the average shortest path length recovers relatively quickly for all the airlines, which suggests that they may have preferentially recovered edges that have significant impact on network connectivity (Fig.~\ref{fig:APL_16}).